 Local governments have pioneered a variety of policies to increase energy efficiency, and many have started with improving municipal operations.
-Common strategies include conducting regular audits, entering energy efficiency contracts, and establishing retrofit schedules for existing government buildings.
-In addition, new government buildings in many cities must meet increasingly high design standards such as LEED and EnergyStar.
+Common strategies include conducting regular audits, entering into energy efficiency performance contracts, and establishing retrofit schedules for existing government buildings.
+In addition, new government buildings in many cities must meet increasingly high design standards such as LEED and EnergyStar certifications.
 These efficiency measures often have the dual benefits of reducing carbon emissions and saving taxpayer dollars.

 To support reduced energy use by building owners and occupants in the community, local governments are pursuing a range of incentive-based, voluntary, and mandatory policies.
 Some policies provide incentive for efficiency, while others address hurdles preventing efficiency improvements.

 - Energy disclosure and benchmarking programs collect energy use data to increase knowledge of building performance.
 By making this information public, the voluntary or mandatory programs support the development of markets for efficient properties and help identify properties well-suited for efficiency investments.